datalad/datalad/docs/source/metadata.rst

 .. _metadata-datalad_core:

-Datalad's internal metadata storage (``datalad_core``)
+DataLad's internal metadata storage (``datalad_core``)
 ------------------------------------------------------

-This extractor can express Datalad's internal metadata representation, such as the relationship of a super- and a subdataset.
+This extractor can express DataLad's internal metadata representation, such as the relationship of a super- and a subdataset.
 It uses DataLad's own constrained vocabulary.